ersanchez/notes/git-without-github.md

 This is possible because that `.git` directory in the repository will have the URL for the server.

-Navigate to the location your laptop where you want the git repository to be located.
-Let's say that you want to put the cloned repository in a specific directory named `git-files` on your laptop:
+On your laptop, nNavigate to the location on your laptop where you want the git repository to be located.
+Let's say that you want to put the cloned repository in a specific directory named `git-tracked-files` on your laptop:

-    $ cd /home/alice/git-files/
+    $ cd /home/alice/git-tracked-files/

-Next, on your laptop issue the following command to clone the repository from the server to the laptop:
+On your laptop issue the following command to clone the repository from the server to the laptop:

-    $ git clone alice@example.com:/home/alice/script-repo.git
+    $ git clone alice@example.com:/home/alice/script-bare-repo.git
     Enter passphrase for key alice_id_ed25519: # (or something like that)
     remote: Enumerting objects: done.
     remote: Counting objects: done.